 Packing room by room is very important, but what you should know is how the setting of your new place is.
 Does it rhyme with your old place?
 If it does, you can pack room by room, without batting an eyelid.

 Look at the rooms that you have in your brand new house, and have your properties organized to fit those new rooms.
 This will make unpacking quite easy without stress.
 When you pack a box for every room, you tend to save yourself from any stress.

 You can take it up a notch by snapping photos of every item that is entering a box.
 Once you try to look for those items in your new apartment, you can merely look at your phone gallery, and see which box has the properties that you are seeking.

 9. Make Use of Easily Wasted Space

 One thing that you should note is that you will have some spaces that won't be used.
 Since you will end up using bags and suitcases, you may have space in your furniture.
-You can use them as the extra storage space, but you should not make them very heavy to carry them.
+You can use them as extra storage space, but you should not make them very heavy to carry.
 Ensure that what you decide to carry shouldn't damage the furniture.